McSodbrenner/vscode-better-open-editors/README.md

    Shows a Workspace Icon in front of workspace folders.
 * `betterOpenEditors.ShowPackageIcon`
    Shows a Workspace Icon in front of workspace folders.
-* `betterOpenEditors.ShowWorkspaceIcon`
-   Shows a Package Icon in front of packages.
 * `betterOpenEditors.PackagePatterns`
    One glob expression per line which creates a package folder if a parent path of a file matches it, e.g. `**/components/*`.
 Useful in workspace dependent settings.
 * `betterOpenEditors.ShowPackageInfo`